victornemeth/victornemeth/README.md

 # 👋 Hey there, I'm Victor

 Welcome to my digital playground — where bioinformatics, AI, and full-stack wizardry collide.
-I work at the intersection of machine learning, cloud infrastructure, and web development, with a healthy dose of passion for automation, open-source, and all things Linux.
+I’m passionate about shaping the future where intelligent systems, distributed infrastructure, and intuitive web experiences come together — grounded in automation and open-source principles, running on Linux.

 ## 🧙 About Me